 Identifying and Correcting Exfiltration

 Flow monitoring, smoke testing and dye testing are used to detect and measure exfiltration problem areas within a collection system.
 Once problem areas are identified, municipalities can employ CCTV sewer inspection equipment to prioritize rehabilitation and quantify the severity of exfiltration.

 A comprehensive approach to locating defects involves inspecting all aspects of a collection system, including manholes, sewer mains and laterals.
-Because laterals are the shallowest part of a sewer system and typically have the poorest construction, the EPA recommends that they are inspected while the sewer main is being inspected (source).
-Lateral launch system can be used to inspect both sewer mains and laterals at the same time.
-Leaking manholes are another source of exfiltration and can be inspected using a manhole scanning camera or pole camera.
+Because laterals are the shallowest part of a sewer system and typically have the poorest construction, the EPA recommends that they are inspected while the sewer main is being inspected.
+Lateral launch systems can be used to inspect both sewer mains and laterals at the same time.
+Leaking manholes are another source of exfiltration and can be inspected using a manhole scanner or zoom inspection camera.

 There are many different rehabilitation technologies available to correct exfiltration sources.
 These methods include: chemical grouting, cement grouting, sliplining, cured-in-place pipe, fold and form pipe, pipe bursting, and point (spot) repair.

 Regular inspection of sewer infrastructure can help identify exfiltration early so that steps can be taken to curb it and to repair the damage.
 Early detection of exfiltration can minimize the environmental impact and scope of remediation required.
 Check out our comprehensive resource page on exfiltration, inflow and infiltration now:

 Greater Dublin Strategic Drainage Study: Inflow Infiltration & Exfiltration: https://www.dublincity.ie/sites/default/files/content/WaterWasteEnvironment/WasteWater/Drainage/GreaterDublinStrategicDrainageStudy/Documents/Vol%204%20-%20Chapter%203%20-%20Exfiltration.pdf